revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 <details markdown="1"> <summary> <b> Explanation </b> </summary>
 <blockquote markdown="1">

-In this example, we have used RetentionPolicy.RUNTIME because we want to demonstrate and read annotation at runtime.
-RetentionPolicy.RUNTIME indicates that annotations are to be recorded in the class file by the compiler and retained by the virtual machine at run time, so they may be read reflectively.
+In this example, we have used RetentionPolicy.RUNTIME because we want to demonstrate and read annotation at runtime.RetentionPolicy.RUNTIME indicates that annotations are to be recorded in the class file by the compiler and retained by the virtual machine at run time, so they may be read reflectively.

 **Output**